Ali-YousefiTelori/UltraStreamGo/README.md

 # UltraStreamGo
-UltrastreamGo is lightweight and fast library to easily manage file system objects to save, ppload and download
+UltraStreamGo is a lightweight and fast library to easily manage file system objects for saving, uploading and downloading tasks.

 ## Features: